 The ischial tuberosity is the point of origin of the adductor and hamstring muscles of the thigh, as well as the sacrotuberous ligaments.
 The forceful pull of these muscles, can happen during a variety of sports, as a result of a trauma, such as a fall or other type of injury, or through the overuse of the hamstrings, as is common among runners and soccer players.
 In rare cases an avulsion fracture or separation of the ischial tuberosity or apophysis can occur.

-This article has been motivated by my having recently suffered from hamstring tendonitis as a result of carrying an awkward 40kg portable air conditioner down two flights of stairs in a townhouse in Perth and severely overloading my hamstrings and other associated muscles and ligament attached to the pelvic area.
+This article has been motivated by my having recently suffered from hamstring tendonitis as a result of carrying an awkward 40kg portable air conditioner down two flights of stairs in a townhouse in Perth, severely overloading my hamstrings and other associated muscles and ligament attached to the pelvic area.

 The condition is normally that of hamstring tendonitis, less commonly it can be ischiogluteal bursitis of the bursar separating the gluteus maximus from the underlying bone or both.
 The pain is felt directly on the ischial tuberosity and in the hamstrings.
 These were the locations of my pain.
 In addition there appeared to be some entrapment of one or both of the sciatic/tibial nerve and possibly that of the descending cutaneous superior gluteal nerve.
 The numb sensation was felt in and down the mid to posterior lateral aspects of the thigh and lateral to frontal in the calf.
 It was triggered by certain seating positions on a hard or firm seat but was not painful unless rolled across.

-Typically treatments include RICE, NSAIDS, cortisone injections and physiotherapy.
+Typically treatments include RICE (rest, ice, compression, elevation), NSAIDS (nonsteroidal anti-inflammatory drugs), cortisone injections and physiotherapy.

 Many muscles and ligaments can be involved in and associated with ischial tuberosity pain and include the following where many related trigger points are found: